1coderookie/KobraGoNeoInsights/docs/printserver.md

   - Check out [KIAUH](https://github.com/th33xitus/kiauh) as it isn't an installation script that makes everything a lot easier only for Klipper but also for OctoPrint, Mainsail, Fluidd and so on.

 ## Camera
 As mentioned in the RPi section, if you connect a webcam directly to your printserver, I'd suggest to use a webcam which only offers a low resolution like 480p (640x480) as you don't need 4K for monitoring the printing process.
 Of course a more powerful hardware can also handle a higher resolution though.
+Even though you can use 720p or even 1080p as well most of the times, I personally think 480p is totally sufficient when it's just about monitoring the print process.

 Preferably use a cam with a wide angle view and a fixed focus, so that you can see the whole area of the bed and there's no autofocus which gets irritated by the movement.

 If you want to create a time lapse video from your printing process, keep in mind that it's a pretty resource consuming task (CPU power, RAM and storage usage).
-So also here using a low resolution like 480p is adviseable.
+So also here using a low resolution like 480p is adviseable, but might not fulfill your needs if you want high resolution videos.

 However, I also would like to mention or even recommend general IP cameras (WiFi/LAN) which you could use.
 Also here it doesn't have to be a cam for a hundret bucks - a cheap one will do the job just fine.
 They often already come with the option to create time lapse videos and store it onto a microSD card also.
 If you like to tinker a bit, maybe get yourself a cheap ESP32-CAM module.